dpi-bfs/oneblink-elements-of-interest/readme.md

  ## Description

-Given a OneBlink Form definition return a JSON file that shows each element, as children of a parent page.
+Given a OneBlink Form definition file return a file that shows each element of interest.

+* Returns a simple json "element of interest" file.

 * Excludes:
   - `__` prefixed elements